Jadwiga Szeptycka: Other interests

 An active writer, Inka wrote and published poems, novels, histories and translations.

 Inka remained active in the Catholic Church throughout her life and in 1926 she published a booklet explaining the Byzantine Rite Divine Liturgy to followers of the Roman Rite.

 She continued her dedication to the people living in the nearby rural lands.At the palace garden in Przyłbice, she established a nursery of fruit trees, which were then distributed among the rural population.
 Together with her husband, she founded and maintained orphanages in Przyłbice and Bruchnal, and supported local folk schools, both Ukrainian and Polish.

 Murder

 With the outbreak of World War II, Inka and her husband established an emergency hospital in their manor house for local refugees and wounded soldiers.

 In 1939, with Polish borders breached by German and Soviet troops, she and her husband carefully moved their eight children to safety, but they remained on the estate.
-On 27 September, officers of the Soviet Union's secret police (NKVD) arrived at their home and led Leon away to be shot, but Inka requested to join him in his fate.
-Both were killed, but all of their children survived.
+On 27 September, officers of the Soviet Union's NKVD arrived at their home and led Leon away to be shot, but Inka requested to join him.
+Both were murdered, but all of their children survived.